Ketamine Research Institute Training Program

 This is a dangerous situation for patients, who are seeking out ketamine therapy hoping for relief from their suffering, only to be disappointed or worse yet, despondent or hopeless, when they don't get the results they were expecting.
 A position that neither the patient nor the provider would like to find themselves in.

 This is not to say that there aren’t any clinicians out there providing high-quality ketamine therapy.
 But it does underscore the importance of obtaining proper, comprehensive, and hands-on training, in order to maximize the chances of success.

 The Key To Success.

 In order to ensure that patients receive the best possible care and have the greatest potential to benefit from ketamine-based therapy, it is imperative that clinicians be highly skilled in the application and implementation of ketamine infusion therapy.
 This includes understanding not only the mechanisms of action of ketamine but the unique and complex Pharmacokinetic and Pharmacodynamic aspects of ketamine therapy.
 These concepts are critical to understanding how to better screen patients, identify those who will most likely respond well to treatment, and administer infusions in a more personalized way.

-Understanding how to properly tailor the ketamine dosing regimen using Target-Controlled Infusions and Precision Medicine concepts to each individual patient in order to achieve the desired therapeutic effect is critical.
+Understanding how to properly tailor the ketamine dosing regimen using Targeted Infusion Therapy and Personalized Medicine concepts to each individual patient in order to achieve the desired therapeutic effect is critical.
 Equally important to any training program is the ability to gain clinical experience and skill in administering ketamine therapy under supervision before using it in clinical practice.
 More than that, clinicians will gain an entirely new understanding and appreciation for ketamine therapy when they have the opportunity to experience what it is like to have a ketamine infusion themselves.

 Comprehensive Didactic, Clinical, and Experiential Training is needed.